How We Rank

 FSI ratings provide a reference point or benchmark to help gauge the overall level of franchisee satisfaction or satisfaction in a specific area.
 While an FSI of 66.2% on its own is not all that valuable, using it as a benchmark to measure against other areas, or to compare various franchise systems and industry sectors, is extremely useful.

-Now that you have a better understanding as to how we research and rate franchise brands, you’re probably curious who made this year’s list!
-You can view this year’s top rated brands here.
+Now that you better understand how we research and rate franchise brands, you’re probably curious about which brands made this year’s list!
+You can view this year’s top-rated brands here.